shayanfarshid/Data-Driven-Visualization-on-Valentine-s-Day-Trends/README.md

 **Participation Trends:** A graph to track the percentage of people celebrating Valentine's Day annually.

-Some of the key Insights:
+***Key Insights:***

-The highest average spend is on jewelry, indicating its popularity as a premium gift choice.
+1. The highest average spend is on jewelry, indicating its popularity as a premium gift choice.
-Younger demographics (18-24) show a marked preference for experience-based gifts such as evening outings.
+2. Younger demographics (18-24) show a marked preference for experience-based gifts such as evening outings.
-A significant shift in per-household spending can be observed around specific years, pointing to economic or social influences on consumer behavior.
+3. A significant shift in per-household spending can be observed around specific years, pointing to economic or social influences on consumer behavior.
-The participation trend has seen a slight uptick in recent years, suggesting a resurgence in the holiday's popularity.
+4. The participation trend has seen a slight uptick in recent years, suggesting a resurgence in the holiday's popularity.
-This dashboard is a useful tool for businesses in the retail sector to tailor their offerings and